before80/go_docs/content/docs/References/CommandDocumentation/fix.md

 Fix prints the full list of fixes it can apply in its help output; to see them, run go tool fix -help.

 Fix does not make backup copies of the files that it edits.
-Instead, use a version control system's “diff” functionality to inspect the changes that fix makes before committing them.
+Instead, use a version control system's "diff" functionality to inspect the changes that fix makes before committing them.